Guidelines for School Groups

 - If weather permits please leave coats on the bus.

-- Please leave backpacks, lunch bags, and water bottles on the bus.
+- Please leave backpacks, other large bags, lunches, and water bottles on the bus.

 - City Administration Building Parking Garage - Only $1 after 4pm and on weekends!